 We are a clinical-stage immuno-oncology company specializing in the development and commercialization of novel T cell-based immunotherapies for the treatment of hematological malignancies and solid tumor indications.
-We developed our lead product candidates from our multi tumor associated antigen ("multiTAA")-specific T cell technology, which is based on the manufacture of non-engineered, tumor-specific T cells that recognize multiple tumor-associated antigens, or TAAs.
-This approach selectively expands tumor-specific T cells from a patient's/donor's blood and is able to recognize multiple tumor targets to produce broad spectrum anti-tumor activity.
+Harnessing millions of years of immunologic evolution, Marker's multi tumor associated antigen ("multiTAA")-specific T cell technology is designed to recognize and kill highly heterogeneous tumors without the need for genetic modifications.
+This approach selectively expands natural tumor-specific T cells from a patient's/donor's blood that are capable of recognizing a broad range of tumor associated antigens, or TAAs.
+Unlike other T cell therapies, multiTAA-specific T cells are able to recognize hundreds of different epitopes within up to six tumor-specific antigens to produce broad spectrum anti-tumor activity.
 Targeting multiple antigens simultaneously exploits the natural capacity of T cells to recognize and kill tumor targets via native T cell receptors ("TCR"), while limiting tumor adaptation/escape by antigen-negative selection or antigen down-regulation.
 When infused into a patient with cancer, the multiTAA-specific T cells are designed to kill cancer cells expressing the TAA and potentially recruit the patient's immune system to participate in the cancer killing process.